 I also want to expand the team of coaches, train them in the Twenty by Ten “approach”, to ensure a continuous quality of teaching to meet the growing demand for internships.
 Padel Experience.

-Discover the internships Padel Experience by Twenty by Ten alongside Jérôme Schaeffer and his team of certified coaches padel at the All in Padel Sports of Bouc Bel Air.
+Discover the internships Padel Experience by Twenty by Ten alongside Jérôme Schaeffer and his team of certified padel coaches at the All in Padel Sports of Bouc Bel Air.
 Register now online: https://twentybyten.com/stages-padel-experience/ Attention limited places.

 Take advantage of a reduction of 5% with the promo code: padelmag